When to replace water heater

 HVAC

-The answer to 'when to replace water heater' is that most water heaters need to be replaced every 8-12 years, depending on the type and usage.
-Over time, the tank can develop leaks or the heating elements can fail, reducing efficiency and increasing the risk of water damage.
+The answer to 'when to replace water heater' is that most water heaters need to be replaced every 8-12 years, depending on the type and quality of the unit.
+Water heaters have a finite lifespan, and over time the tank can corrode, the heating elements can fail, and the overall efficiency of the unit will decline.

 Step-by-Step Guide